nickibeaks/btc-scrna-training/material/docs/intro-cirro.md

 !!! tip

-    For more information regarding Cirro, please see its official [documentation](https://docs.cirro.bio).
+    For more information related to Cirro, please see its official [documentation](https://docs.cirro.bio).

 ## BTC scRNA settings